 Tech employers can use skills assessments to evaluate multiple candidates simultaneously, provided you create an appropriate testing environment.
 You’ll need a dedicated space without disruptions, with invigilating staff present to ensure fair play.

 However, inviting candidates to physically take assessment tests can be costly, time-consuming, and a scheduling nightmare.
-So, you might want to consider using an online skills assessment platform.
+So, you might want to consider using an online technical assessment platform.
 The recruitment technology facilitates automated scheduling, cheat-proof bulk-testing, and automated scoring.

 4. Maintain productivity by upskilling and reskilling